How to improve your LinkedIn profile: Guide with expert advice

 The most important thing is to turn information into actionable advice that is easy to digest, something that you would stop and read.
 For instance, whenever I create a piece of content, I think of who will read this and how they will perceive me.

 It's a huge differentiator.
 You should begin with a profile picture taken with a professional camera.
 And the background image could say something about you and not just be a generic, dull background.
-A video presentation of who you are is also a good idea.

 What are your top recommendations for the summary section?
+How to create the best LinkedIn profile

 First, use storytelling so people want to read until the end.
 And craft an elevator pitch where you talk about where you are right now, your previous experiences, your achievements, and then where you want to go because LinkedIn is an aspirational network.
 And if you can pair your professional life with something personal, that's great.
 You could ask yourself: "If I was reading this, would I want to befriend this person?
 Would I want to work with them"